anthony-r-h/anthony-r-h.github.io/_posts/2025-02-01-HANGBOARD.md

 # Introduction

 - Hangboard training is widely accepted as the best method for improving finger strength, but recent research challenges conventional protocols (e.g., full crimp training, strict duration-based hangs).
-- This summary is primarily based on the work of Dr. Tyler Nelson.
+- This summary is primarily based on the work of [Dr. Tyler Nelson at C4HP](https://www.camp4humanperformance.com/).
 - Training doesn’t have to mimic climbing or involve hanging to be effective.
 - Isometrics, including eccentric and concentric movements, are essential for finger training.
 - Effective finger strength training maximizes **finger involvement** without conflating it with coordination, endurance, or hold variety.